ezsystems/commerce-documentation/docs/developer_manual/caching_in_the_shop/translations_cache_for_textmodules.md

-#  Translation cache for Textmodules (st\_textmodule)
+# Translation cache for Textmodules (st_textmodule)

+!!! note

-Consult the [SignalSlots documentation](https://doc.ezplatform.com/en/latest/guide/signalslots/#signals-reference) from eZ Platform for more information about the SignalSlot system
+    Consult the [SignalSlots documentation](https://doc.ezplatform.com/en/2.5/guide/signalslots/#signals-reference) from eZ Platform for more information about the SignalSlot system

-# RemoveTranslationCacheSlot
+## RemoveTranslationCacheSlot

 ### General